bunkerity/bunkerweb/docs/migrating.md

 !!! warning "Read this if you were a 1.5.X user"

     We often add new features and settings to BunkerWeb.
-We recommend you read the [changelog](changelog.md) and the [settings](settings.md) sections of the documentation.
+We recommend you read the [settings](settings.md) sections of the documentation or the GitHub releases to see what's new.

 ### Database